iut-cse/OOKata/.github/ISSUE_TEMPLATE/problem.md

 ## Notes
 <!--
-Is there something else you need so say?
+Is there something else you need to say?
 Anything!
 This section is optional.
 -->

 ## Source
 <!--
 Did you collect the problem from another source?
-Please mention with link if possible.
+Please mention with a link if possible.
 This section is optional.
 -->